 Note that, for a given $\beta \in \Delta^{N}$, the maximizer of $R_{\beta}(\tau)$ is given by

 It follows from the definition of \eqref{eq: tau bar} and the model \eqref{eq: outcome model} that $\bar{\tau}=\tau(\beta^{(1)}).$

-Despite we write $\bar{\tau}$ as the solution to the optimization problem in \eqref{eq: standard SC}, the identification challenge of $\bar{\tau}$ persists since identification of $\beta^{(1)}$ relies on stringent assumptions that may not hold in practice.
-To address this challenge, rather than attempting to identify the true $\beta^{(1)}$ by imposing conditions (E1) and (E2), we introduce a new estimand based on distributionally robust optimization (DRO) \citep[see, e.g.,][and references therein]{ben2009robust,duchi2021learning}.
-In particular, we define the following uncertainty class: for $\lambda \geq 0$,
+Although we write $\bar{\tau}$ as the solution to the optimization problem in \eqref{eq: standard SC}, the identification challenge for $\bar{\tau}$ remains, since identifying $\beta^{(1)}$ still hinges on (E1) and (E2).
+To address this challenge, instead of attempting to recover the true $\beta^{(1)}$ by imposing conditions such as (E1) and (E2), we introduce a new estimand motivated by distributionally robust optimization (DRO) \citep[see, e.g.,][]{ben2009robust,duchi2021learning}.
+For $\lambda \geq 0$, we define the following uncertainty class: